akdombrowski/pingone-express_js-sample-app-guide/README.md

 ### Install packages

 Run `npm install` or `yarn install` from the top of the repo.

-> [!IMPORTANT]
-> - You only need to install once.
+You only need to install once.

 ---

 ---

 > [!NOTE]
+>
-> ### If you want to skip the step-by-step guide and jump straight to the final integration, go to [step 3](#Step-3---Setting-up-the-Redirect-Path "step 3").
+> #### If you want to skip the step-by-step guide and jump straight to the final integration, go to [step 3](#step-3---setting-up-the-redirect-path "step 3")

 # Walk-Through

 The walk-through demonstrates the steps to add authentication to a basic web app.
 Each step can be run as its own isolated app and includes only what's been built up to that point.
 That way, it's easier to understand what each step does and how it builds on previous ones.

 > [!Note]
 > For a deeper dive into what's going on, open your browser's developer tools.
 The network tab is especially useful to see how the app interacts with PingOne and what's shown to the end user.
 >
 > Here are some helpful options* to enable before using the app:
+>
 > - record network log
 > - preserve logs
 > - preserve log upon navigation
 >
 >     <small>*These are from Chrome.
 The naming might be slightly different if a different browser is used.</small>

 > [!IMPORTANT]
 > **Stop the server (ctrl+c) between runs.**
 > If you see the following error, it likely means there's a version of this app running somewhere (or something is already using port 3000):
 >
 > `Error: listen EADDRINUSE: address already in use :::3000`

 ---